Pick the band you think fits. One vote per browser on this title. You cannot change it after you vote.

 Quick reasons

-• Characters are complex and not merely symbolic representations.
+Characters are well-developed and not merely symbols for representation.

 AI cultural analysis